versionpress/versionpress/docs/content/en/01-getting-started/01-concepts.md

 # Basic Concepts #

-VersionPress brings true version control to the world of WordPress.
-It is a fairly simple concept but if you never worked with it, this page will walk you through the basic ideas, commonly used terms etc.
+VersionPress brings true version control to WordPress.
+Version control is a fairly simple concept but if you never worked with it, this page will walk you through the basic ideas, commonly used terms, etc.

 ## Version control ##

 Version control simply means that **historic revisions of some content are stored**.
-It has many forms, from simple Undo buttons in text editors to advanced systems for managing documents but the basic principle is really simple.
+It has many forms, from simple Undo buttons in text editors to advanced systems for managing documents but the basic principle is really that simple.

 <figure>
   <img src="../../media/version-control.png" alt="Version Control" />